CrestfallenLARP/cfldangerden/content/en/gnoll/modules/crafting_time.md

 plotline: Gnoll- Optional
 requirements: Start at the same time as 'A Toothless Gnoll'

-description: Ehrendil Gredove has come to the gathering hall to help those that stayed behind create a healing bracelet
+description: Ehrendil Gredove has come to the gathering hall to help those that stayed behind create a healing bracelet.

 synopsis: |

   Those that did not wish to fight the gnolls have stayed behind and are making healing bracelets with Ehrendil Gredove.
 The supplies are already in the hall.
+She is making a mystery braid bracelet and there are printed instructions.

 outcomes: Ehrendil makes healing objects